COVID-19 Arts Impact Survey

 The average agency loss by September 30 of this year is expected to be $122,000, a somewhat deceptive figure because of the range of agency budget sizes.
 Some agencies projected that their institutions would experience losses upwards of a half-million dollars or more by the end of the summer.

 By the end of September, the loss of individual artist income is projected to be $2 million.

 Individual artists are expected to lose $17,000 of income by September 30 and since most artists responding earned between $5,000 and $24,999 this will be a loss of 98% (this accounts for 60% of the respondents) of their annual artistic income before the last three months of the year.

 Many individual artists expect that the recent losses could equate to almost ALL their prior year’s reported income.

 It’s important to note that many of these artists also work in other industries that are also imperiled by closures and a diminished economy.

 Needs of the Arts Sector during the global pandemic

 The primary request from artists and cultural agencies is emergency relief funds.
 The PPL program offered some relief.
 However, given the reductions of County Funds and projected reductions of state funds, CNY Arts believes the grants now needed are Crisis Relief Operating Funds.

-Trainings and development includes: Fundraising and securing capital, understanding CARES and perhaps HEROES ACT, learning to present online programing and delivery of arts education.
+Training and development include: Fundraising and securing capital, understanding CARES and perhaps HEROES ACT, learning to present online programming and the delivery of arts education.